Salary & Guidelines

-Please click here to find a copy of the 2019 Pastoral Salary Guidelines table and worksheet.
-These guidelines were approved by the Atlantic District Board of Directors at the September meeting.
-These guidelines are applicable for next calendar year, beginning in January 2019.
-Since most congregations prepare their budgets on an annual basis, we provide these salary guidelines in the Fall to provide appropriate planning time for all congregations and other ministries.
+Here, you can find a copy of the 2021 Pastoral Salary Guidelines table.
+These guidelines were approved by the Atlantic District Board of Directors at their October meeting.
+These guidelines are applicable for next calendar year, beginning in January 2021.
+Since most congregations prepare their budgets on an annual basis, we strive to provide salary guidelines in the Fall to provide appropriate planning time for all congregations and other ministries.

 - Housing Allowance: Each congregation is expected to provide a means of housing for their pastor.
 This can be in the form of a parsonage or monetary compensation to rent or to purchase a home in accord with the fair market value of the community.